 - Oxford is known for a number of famous bands that have come out of the city in recent years, and several venues offer live music to showcase up-and-coming bands.
 Bars, clubs and restaurants are proliferating and a varied club scene with special student nights attracts students to the city centre.

-- Oxford has three multiplex cinemas, plus the Phoenix and the Ultimate Picture Palace.
+- Oxford has four multiplex cinemas, plus the Phoenix and the Ultimate Picture Palace.
 The Oxford Playhouse is the main theatre.
 The New Theatre is a venue for concerts as are the Sheldonian Theatre and Holywell Music Room.

 - The Museum of the History of Science, the Ashmolean, the University Museum of Natural History and the adjacent Pitt Rivers are examples of the many museums.